IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-python.md

 The functions outlined here define the information that you'll need to configure or can retrieve from the library.
 The parameters and property names defined below are pseudocode.
 Actual parameters and property names vary by language but will be similar to the information outlined here.

 ## Functionality
-(**GWH_ fix all tables same as the below**)

 This SDK simplifies integration with UID2 for any DSPs or UID2 sharers who are using Python for their server-side coding.
+The following table shows the functions it supports.

 | Encrypt Raw UID2 to UID2 Token | Decrypt UID2 Token | Generate UID2 Token from DII | Refresh UID2 Token |
 | :--- | :--- | :--- | :--- |